 Although it's been more than a month since the 32-ft Bristol Channel cutter Apster was abandoned 75 miles off the Monterey County coast, many Bay Area classic boat aficionados are still hoping against hope that she will be spotted and retrieved.
-As you'll read below, this Lyle Hess-designed woodie has a fascinating history, having literally 'risen from the ashes' years It was Christmas Day when owner Jeff Weaver called for rescue because Apster was taking on water, reportedly through her hawse holes and possibly elsewhere.
+As you'll read below, this Lyle Hess-designed woodie has a fascinating history, having literally a Coast Guard helicopter, as 'Apster' is left to drift with sails up.
+Many wonder where she is now.

+'risen from the ashes' years ago.

+It was Christmas Day when owner Jeff Weaver called for rescue because Apster was taking on water, reportedly through her hawse holes and possibly elsewhere.
 Conditions were nasty, with 10- to 15-foot seas and 30-knot winds.
 But according to the Coast Guard, by the time their rescue helicopter arrived on the scene to winch Weaver to safety, he'd been able to stop or substantially slow the inflow of sea water.
 (Our calls to Weaver requesting comments were not returned.)
-With a staysail and triplereefed main still up, Apster was left to drift with prevailing northwesterly winds have done.
+With a staysail and triplereefed main still up, Apster was left to drift with prevailing northwesterly winds and southbound currents.
+Although it's possible she'll show up somewhere in Southern California or Mexico - if she stays afloat - she might also turn up on some Pacific island months from now, as other abandoned vessels have done.
 Meanwhile, those who know the remarkable story of Apster's creation are keeping their fingers crossed that this sad report will not be her final chapter.
-Not only was she built from a classic design drawn by a renowned, old-school naval architect, but she'd become Singlehander Jeff Weaver is winched to safety aboard sails up.
-Many wonder where she is now.
+Not only was she built from a classic design drawn by a renowned, old-school naval architect, but she'd become